Digital voice recorders are essential tools in dictation for writing a book.

 2. Olympus WS-852 Digital Voice Recorder

-Inexpensive at below $50, it still gives an excellent performance.
+Although this model is very affordably priced (below $50), it still gives an excellent performance.
 It has 4GB memory storage, but since it records in mp3 format, it can store up to 1000 hours or 41 days of audio recordings!
 It also has a microSD port that allows memory expansion up to 32GB.
 Two AAA alkaline batteries provide 41 hours of recording at 128 kbps in mp3 format.

 The WS-852 comes with two display modes: a simple version which only shows the most important information for beginners; and a normal version for the more experienced users, who want to have more features like making adjustments on their recordings.